Be Faithful: Music video

-The video, wherein most characters have oversized heads, no bodies, and free-floating hands & feet, sees Scoop driving, walking, and singing throughout New York City.
+The video, wherein most characters have oversized heads, no bodies (except for the main woman who is depicted in her underwear), and free-floating hands & feet, sees Scoop driving, walking, and singing throughout New York City.
 Scoop climbs a building carrying a woman with police officers flying planes in pursuit, a nod to King Kong.

 Legacy

 Nearly 20 years after its release, the song re-gained attention in 2018 after Australian Prime Minister Scott Morrison posted a tweet, containing footage of Parliament set to an excerpt of the song.
 It was criticised for its inappropriate lyrics and potential breach of laws on the use of Parliamentary footage.

 After Fatman Scoop died on August 30, 2024, the song acquired more attention.
 The single debuted at number 49 on the UK Singles Downloads Chart.